tliron/creel/README.md

 ##### exclude

 Excludes modules from installation.
-Note that this also excludes all their dependencies.
+Note that their dependencies will be excluded from identification, but can still be pulled in by other modules.

 To match, set `group`, `name`, and optionally `version`.
 You can use globs and version ranges.